PhumudzoSly/ray/README.md

 # Ray Monorepo

-A modern monorepo for web, docs, and landing apps, powered by Next.js, TurboRepo, pnpm, and a custom UI package.
+A modern open-source monorepo for web, docs, and landing apps, powered by Next.js, TurboRepo, pnpm, and a custom UI package.

+## About

+Ray is an open-source SaaS idea validation and product development platform that combines project management with AI-powered market research and validation tools.
+It helps entrepreneurs and product teams validate their ideas, conduct market research, and build products users love.

 ## Monorepo Structure